CEAD Part Time Certificate in Visual Arts Practice (VAP)

 The VAP Certificate and Audit/Credit courses are studio based practical and theoretical courses that are suited to students interested in developing a professional visual arts practice.

-The VAP certificate and Audit/Credit courses are divided into four categories,
+The VAP certificate and Audit/Credit courses are divided into four categories:

-1) Drawing and Visual Research; (A/C02, A/C03)
+1) Drawing Processes, Research Methods (A/C02, A/C03)

-2) Materials and Media; (A/C05, A/CO6, A/C E)
+2) Materials and Processes (A/C05, A/CO6, A/C E)

 3) Discipline Experience (A/C07, A/CO8, A/C09, A/C10, A/C11, A/C12)